Report on Government Services 2023

 ‘Complaints received’ is defined as the number of in‑scope complaints received by the Aged Care Quality and Safety Commission for residential aged care services per 1000 residential aged care residents (permanent and respite).
 Complaints within scope relate to Australian Government funded providers of residential care, Home Care, CHSP or flexible aged care services.

 All else being equal, a low or decreasing rate of complaints can suggest higher quality services.
-However, a high or increasing rate of complaints may not necessarily mean lower quality services as it may reflect more effective complaints reporting and monitoring arrangements.
+However, a high or increasing rate of complaints may not necessarily mean lower quality services.
+It may reflect more effective complaints reporting and monitoring arrangements.

 Further information on the operation of the Aged Care Quality and Safety Commission is available at www.agedcarequality.gov.au.